vectorgrp/sil-kit/docs/configuration/middleware-configuration.rst

        listening ports of the participant must have a known, fixed port number and address.
        It is *not* required to set this field under normal circumstances.

+   * - RegistryAsFallbackProxy
+     - Disable using the registry as a proxy for participant-to-participant communication as a fallback, if the direct connection attempts fail.
+       The feature is enabled by default and can be disabled explicitly via this field.